StevenBorg/nbtest/README.md

-# NbTest
+# Index Title
-> This is my description in the index notebook
+> This is my description in the index notebook that I just edited

 This file will become your README and also the index of your documentation.
+Yes it will.

 ## Install